What is a day at ERDC like?

 Can I see photos of my camper while they are at camp?

 Yes!
-We post photos daily in a private Facebook group.
-Families registered for camp will be sent an email to access photos.
-Please note that we take several hundred photos at camp each day and while we try to take a variety of shots, not every camper will necessarily be in a photo each day
+We post photos daily in a password protected folder on our website.
+Enrolled families will be notified of the password before their camper's first day.
+Please note that our photographer will take as many photos as possible at camp each day.
+While we try to take a variety of shots, not every camper will necessarily be in a photo each day.

 Why are the camp colors green and orange?